steadybit/extension-auto-registration-ecs/README.md

   - `steadybit_extension_daemon` - if the extension is a daemon, the value should be `true`, can be omitted otherwise
 - The tags need to be propagated to the tasks: `aws ecs create-service ...  --propagate-tags TASK_DEFINITION ....`

-- TODO Add Link to the docs
+- More details can be found in the [docs](https://docs.steadybit.com/install-and-configure/install-agent/aws-ecs-ec2)